2

 Adding a gel seat cushion is an inexpensive fix.
 You can also easily switch the seat out for a softer, more premium seat if you prefer.

-But if you decide to purchase the S22i, don’t be surprised by the uncomfortable seat- all spin bike seats are uncomfortable until you get used to them.
+But if you decide to purchase the S22i, don’t be surprised by the uncomfortable seat- again, most indoor cycle seats are a little uncomfortable until you get used to them.

 The important thing to notice, other than how uncomfortable the seat itself is, is whether or not the seat is fully adjustable.